mylette/vim-gym/tutorial/place_01.rst

 Let me introduce you to ``:find``, this command is one of your best friends when it comes to opening and jumping into files.
-It works like this, while you are in the Normal mode, you would type the command together with the *target filename* to which you would like to go to, as
+It works like this, while you are in Normal mode, you would type the command together with the *target filename* to which you would like to go to, as

 .. code:: vim